facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 Object Frame
 ------------

 The tags below are used to build a coordinate frame for the object, and will override any default values set based on render mesh file name/extension.
 If either **"up"** or **"front"** are specified, both must be provided and they must be orthogonal.
-The object's COM is used as its origin.
+The object's center of mass is used as its origin.

 "up"
 	- 3-vector